alvinary/cstopics/relational_learning/README.md

-Authors in the statistical relational learning community are interested in obtaining ML models for relational data: if you can drop in an SQL table holding data for a network of social network users with their posts and predict 'social unrest' some months in advance, or reliably discriminate between some classes of users, you can declare yourself happy.
+Authors in the statistical relational learning community are interested in obtaining ML models for relational data: if you can drop in an SQL table holding data on social network users and their content and predict 'social unrest' some months in advance, or reliably discriminate between some classes of users, you can declare yourself happy.